 - A locally-run café

-Located in Morwell, the Latrobe Valley GovHub will be a new, purpose-built facility that will accommodate up to 300 workers when complete in late 2020.
+Located in Morwell, the Latrobe Valley GovHub is a new, purpose-built facility that accommodates up to 300 workers.

 A number of agencies will be located at the Latrobe Valley GovHub including: